Two Classical Dressage & Western Dressage Schooling Shows at Dripping Springs Ranch Park!

 Late entries will only be accepted if ride times/space is available.

 Stalls & Shavings: Stalls are available within the covered event center.
 Two-day stall fees include Friday/Saturday or Saturday/Sunday.
 Three-day stall fees include Friday, Saturday and Sunday.
-Stalls will be available on a first come basis beginning at Noon on Friday, June 5.
+Stalls will be available beginning at Noon on Friday, July 17.
 Shavings MUST be purchased from DSRP at a 2-bag minimum per stall.

 Grounds Fee: Please note that there will be a nominal grounds fee charged for all horses attending this event even if not stabled.
 ALL horses on the property must check-in with the show office, show proof of negative Coggins, and receive a number for identification that must be worn at all times (e.g., on stall, halter, bridle, saddle, etc.) while on the grounds.